BICON

 This case describes the requirements for the importation of incense.
 Incense may be composed of plant material that is processed in a variety of ways.
 The most common type of incense is a mixture of charcoal and essential oils.
 Incense can take a variety of forms including sticks, cones, granules, or pastes.
 It may also be a pure resin or a mixture of loose plant material.

-This case describes the requirements for the importation of processed nuts for human consumption.
+This case describes the requirements for the importation of vacuum sealed nuts for human consumption.